idrinth-api-bench/issues/README.md

 # idrinth-api-bench

 This is the central issue repository for the organisation.
-We appreciate any help finding or fixing issues, so feel free to open any if you find oddities or errors!
+We appreciate any help in finding or fixing issues, so feel free to open any if you find oddities or errors!

-If you want to contribute, have a look at the labels, they tell both the size and difficulty of a task, as well as what repository to change code in.
+If you want to contribute, have a look at the labels; they tell both the size and difficulty of a task, as well as what repository to change code in.

 ## Branch naming

-We use `the-one` as our central branch, since it barely won a community vote.
+We use `the-one` as our central branch since it barely won a community vote.
 It was picked as a reference to the one ring - this is the branch to rule them all.